 Due to COVID-19 and the announcement by the Premier to pause rental increases for six months, the August market rent review will not proceed.
-In addition, there will be no change to the weekly payment amount for tenants unless they have experienced a decrease in income.
+In addition, there will be no change to the weekly payment amount for renters unless they have experienced a decrease in income.

-Tenants continue to pay their weekly payment amount until the next rent review in January 2021.
+Renters continue to pay their weekly payment amount until the next rent review in January 2021.

 The Director of Housing sent a letter to all households on 12 May 2020 to advise the changes to the August 2020 rent review.

 An independent valuer works out the market rent value.
 It is based on the private rental market in the same area.

 What is rental rebate?